Sign in or start a free trial to avail of this feature.

 CTRL + B: Bold text

-Let's start our formatting by fixing the -5% on the X axis, which I don't really need.
+Let's start our formatting by fixing the negative part of the X axis.

-So I'll select the X axis, right click, Format Axis, change the minimum to fixed and here I’ll write zero.
+So, I'll select the X axis, right click, Format Axis, and here I'll write zero.

 And that removes the negative part of the X axis.

-Next I'm going to widen the chart, and I'm also going to remove the legend, because with Bubble charts, I like to create a manual legend which helps me identify the various countries.
+Next I'm going to widen the chart because with bubble charts I like to create a manual legend which helps me identify the various countries.